-- 6.2.1 Where the Investigating Officer decides that the case should be dealt with under Disciplinary Route B, the Investigating Officer shall notify the Head of Accommodation. - 6.2.2 The Head of Accommodation shall examine the evidence obtained by the Investigating Officer and may request that further enquiries be made by the Investigating Officer prior to sending the Letter of Notification. - 6.2.3 The student will be given an opportunity to provide any evidence in support of their case or any evidence in relation to mitigating circumstances in writing within 10 working days of the Letter of Notification being sent. - 6.2.4 The Investigating Officer will invite the student to either admit the alleged misconduct (and make any representations about the action that the University should take) or to deny the alleged misconduct. - 6.2.5 The student will be given an opportunity to meet with the Investigating Officer to put forward their case.
-The student may be accompanied by another student or an advisor from the Students' Union but the student is expected to make their own representations. - The student may be required to attend a meeting with the Investigating Officer.
-The student may be accompanied by another student or an advisor from the Students' Union but the student is expected to make their own representations.
-Where a student is required to attend a meeting then the student will be given 10 working days' notice of the meeting date - 6.2.7 The student will be notified in writing as soon as reasonably practicable if there is any variation of the allegation/s at any stage. - 6.2.8 The Investigating Officer will consult with the Head of Accommodation and may decide that no further action is required. - 6.2.9 If the alleged misconduct is admitted in full by the student, the Head of Accommodation will determine whether it is appropriate to impose a sanction/s on the student and, if so, decide which sanction/s should be imposed. - 6.2.10 If the alleged misconduct is not admitted by the student, the Head of Accommodation will decide if there is sufficient evidence to establish on the balance of probabilities (it is more likely than not) that misconduct has occurred and will determine whether it is
+- Where the Investigating Officer decides that the case should be dealt with under Disciplinary Route B, the Investigating Officer shall notify the Accommodation Manager. - The Accommodation Manager shall examine the evidence obtained by the Investigating Officer and may request that further enquiries be made by the Investigating Officer prior to sending the Letter of Notification. - The student will be given an opportunity to provide any evidence in support of their case or any evidence in relation to mitigating circumstances in writing within 10 workingdays of the Letter of Notification being sent.

+- The Investigating Officer will invite the student to either admit the alleged misconduct (and make any representations about the action that the University should take) or to deny the alleged misconduct. - The student will be given an opportunity to meet with the Investigating Officer to put forward their case.
+The student may be accompanied by another student or an advisorfrom the Students' Union but the student is expected to make their own representations. - The student may be required to attend a meeting with the Investigating Officer.
+The student may be accompanied by another student or an advisor from the Students' Union, but the student is expected to make their own representations.
+Where a student is required to attend a meeting then the student will be given 10 working days' notice of the meeting date - The student will be notified in writing as soon as reasonably practicable if there is any variation of the allegation(s) at any stage. - The Investigating Officer will consult with the Accommodation Manager and may decide that no further action is required. - If the alleged misconduct is admitted in full by the student, the Accommodation Manager will determine whether it is appropriate to impose a sanction(s) on the student and, if so, decide which sanction(s) should be imposed. - If the alleged misconduct is not admitted by the student, the Accommodation Manager will decide if there is sufficient evidence to establish on the balance of probabilities (it is more likely than not) that misconduct has occurred and will determine whether it is appropriate to impose a sanction(s) on the student and, if so, decide which sanction(s)should be imposed. - The student will be notified in writing of the Accommodation Manager's decision and details of any sanctions being imposed together with the reasons for the decision and of the right to appeal that decision within 10 working days of the decision being made ('Outcome Letter'). - The Accommodation Manager may decide at any point that the matter should be dealt with through Disciplinary Route A. The matter will then be determined by the Investigating Officer.
+The student will be notified of any change in the disciplinary routeas soon as reasonably practicable.

-- appropriate to impose a sanction/s on the student and, if so, decide which sanction/s should be imposed. - 6.2.11 The student will be notified in writing of the Head of Accommodation's decision and details of any sanctions being imposed together with the reasons for the decision and of the right to appeal that decision within 10 working days of the decision being made ("Outcome Letter"). - 6.2.12 The Head of Accommodation may decide at any point that the matter should be dealt with through Disciplinary Route A. The matter will then be determined by the Investigating Officer.
-The student will be notified of any change in the disciplinary route as soon as reasonably practicable. - 6.2.13 The Head of Accommodation, after receiving all of the information on the matter from the Investigating Officer, may decide in consultation with the Director of Student Services that the matter needs to be referred to the Student Disciplinary Panel, in which case the student will be provided with details of the next steps. - 6.2.14 The Investigating Officer has discretion to vary the procedure set out above if they decide that it is fair to do so.
+- The Accommodation Manager, after receiving all of the information on the matter from theInvestigating Officer, may decide in consultation with the Head of Operations (FM) that the matter needs to be referred to the Student Disciplinary Panel, in which case thestudent will be provided with details of the next steps. - The Investigating Officer has discretion to vary the procedure set out above if they decide that it is fair to do so.